lkrms/pretty-php/README.md

 ## Pragmatism

-`pretty-php` generally abides by its own rules ("previous formatting is ignored, and nothing in the original file other than whitespace is changed"), but exceptions are occasionally made and documented here.
+`pretty-php` generally abides by its own rules ("previous formatting is ignored, and nothing other than whitespace is changed"), but exceptions are occasionally made and documented here.

-- **Newlines are preserved** \
+- **Some newlines are preserved** \
-  Line breaks adjacent to most operators, delimiters and brackets are copied from the input to the output.
+  Line breaks adjacent to most operators, delimiters and brackets are copied from the input to the output (see [Newlines][] for details).

+  Use `-N/--ignore-newlines`, `-O/--operators-first` or `-L/--operators-last` to
-  Use `-N/--ignore-newlines` to disable this behaviour.
+  disable or modify this behaviour.

 - **Strings and numbers are normalised** \
   Single-quoted strings are preferred unless the alternative is shorter or backslash